yasaswik05/ml-assignment-2-classification/README.md

 - **Random Forest (Ensemble):** Achieved the best overall performance, with the highest accuracy (**97.37%**), F1-score (**96.30%**), and MCC (**94.42%**).
 It also achieved **100% precision** and **92.86% recall**, demonstrating strong and balanced classification performance.

-- **Overall Winner:** **Random Forest (Ensemble)** performed best across the primary evaluation metrics, while **Logistic Regression** provided the strongest linear baseline.
+- **Overall:** **Random Forest (Ensemble)** performed best across the primary evaluation metrics, while **Logistic Regression** provided the strongest linear baseline.
 The results indicate that the ensemble approach was particularly effective for capturing the patterns in the dataset.

 ## Streamlit App